Signs and Symptoms of Cardiac Amyloidosis

 - Foamy urine – due to increased loss of protein in the urine

-- Swellings of legs and ankles
+- Swelling of legs and ankles

 - Some patients may go on to develop kidney failure requiring dialysis